 Speed | 30ft |

-Once one of the most recognizable DnD monsters, members of the Bugbear 5e race can also be a playable character.
-They’re the hairy, stocky cousins of goblins, and they’ve a little bit of Feywild magic to help them with skills like stealth.
+Once one of the most recognizable DnD monsters, members of the Bugbear 5e race are also available as player-character options.
+They’re the hairy, stocky cousins of goblins, and they have a little bit of Feywild magic to help them with skills like stealth.

 For full details on how you can become a big ol’ Bugbear, check out our complete Bugbear 5e species guide.